jbaxx/ccharter/README.md

 The ccharter package comes with two main functions:

--   `ccpoints` to calculate Control Systems points from a time series data frame
+-   `ccpoints` to calculate Control Systems points from a series data frame
 -   `cc2plot` to plot the Control Systems points (Control Chart)

 Loading the package